pytorch/kineto/tb_plugin/README.md

 * Start TensorBoard

-  Specify your profiling data folder to "logdir".
+  Specify the profiling data folder to "logdir" in Tensorboard.
 If you use the above samples data, start TensorBoard with:

   `tensorboard --logdir=./samples`